1. Home

 Positioning of Priority Issues (Materiality) in Management

-Japan Post Bank is engaging in the advancement of ESG management, which combines both corporate value enhancement and the solving of social issues.
-At the basis of this is a “cycle of value creation” – an approach that involves working to solve social issues and provide value to our various stakeholders through our business activities, which in turn is linked to the enhancement of our corporate value.
+Japan Post Bank is engaging in the advancement of Sustainability management, which combines both corporate value enhancement and the solving of social issues.
+At the basis of this is a "cycle of value creation" – an approach that involves working to solve social issues and provide value to our various stakeholders through our business activities, which in turn is linked to the enhancement of our corporate value.

 Positioning of Priority Issues (Materiality) in Management